MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ---
 # Update table

 The `.update table` command performs transactional data updates in a specified table through the use of provided delete and append predicates.
-This delete and append predicates are provided by `let` statements.
+The delete and append predicates are provided by `let` statements.

 ## Permissions